cupOJoseph/my-reading-list/README.md

 - The Mom Test by Rob Fitzpatrick
 - Power down : options and actions for a post-carbon world by Dan Chiras, Mick Sagrillo, Ian Woofenden
 - Ludicrous: The Unvarnished Story of Tesla Motors by Edward Niedermeyer
+- Platform: the art and science of personal branding by Cynthia Johnson

 ### 2016 - 2018
 - Dune by Frank Herbert